updated on May 9th, 2019

-We’re suckers for new technology.
+We’re suckers for new tech.
 We’re also suckers for video games.
 We made a rash decision to buy a Nintendo Switch just before a long-haul flight and we couldn’t be happier with that decision.

 Is it Worth Traveling With the Nintendo Switch?

-Favorite Nintendo Switch Games to Travel With
+The Best Nintendo Switch Games for Travel

 Mario Kart was our favorite Switch game for travel.
 It’s fun and mindless enough that we didn’t get upset if a flight attendant interrupted us.
 The game allows two players, it’s easy to set the screen up on an airplane tray table, and we’re suckers for anything Mario.

 Zelda: Breath of the Wild is a lovely, engrossing game.
 It’s single-player only but will kill hours of time.
 Anyone who has loved the previous Zelda games will love this one.

 Overcooked is one of the biggest surprises we’ve played together.
 It’s an extremely challenging game that requires a lot of teamwork!
 It has been great to play and get our minds off the boredom of a long flight.
 We give it a big thumbs-up for a great multi-player game!